 A petition to use a Temporary pathway must be submitted online in the AFP.

 New Temporary Fuel Pathways.
-An entity can apply for the use of a Temporary fuel pathway CI value if it appears in Table 8 in this subarticle or if the Executive Officer approves a new Temporary pathway (for a fuel or feedstock-fuel combination not found in Table 8) and publishes it on the LCFS web site.
+An entity can apply for the use of a Temporary fuel pathway CI value if it appears in Table 8 in this subarticle or if the Executive Officer approves a new Temporary pathway (for a fuel or feedstock-fuel combination not found in Table 8) and publishes it on the LCFS website.
 Any new Temporary pathway proposed by the Executive Officer will be posted for 45 days for public comment prior to certification.
 The posted information will include the rationale for assigning the CI to that particular Temporary pathway.
 If these comments require significant revision of the originally published pathway, a revised pathway will be posted for public comment.
 Upon certification of a new Temporary pathway created by the Executive Officer, the pathway will be available for reporting for the quarter in which it is certified.

 Table 8.
 Temporary Pathways for Fuels with Indeterminate CIs